awsdocs/aws-doc-sdk-examples/python/example_code/lookoutvision/README.md

 ```
 - `project` - The project that contains the model that you want to use.
 - `version` - The version of the model that you want to use.
 - `image` - The image that you want to analyze.
-You can supply a JPEG for PNG format file.
+You can supply a JPEG or PNG format file.
 You can also supply the S3 path of an image stored in an S3 bucket.

 ### Find tags